Iam-samyog/learn-C-code/posts/c/01-Variables.md

 ---
  ## For instance,
         a=5,b='Programming '
-<p>Here a is storing the value 5 [a integer] in the memory and b is storing "Programming" [a character].
-We have basically supposed that in the memory , b is the place where we will have our string 'Programmiing'</p>
+<p>Here a is storing the value 5 [a integer] in the memory and b is storing "Programming" [a string].
+We have basically supposed that in the memory , b is the place where we will have our string 'Programmiing'.Therefore, variables are the  location in the memory where data is being stored.</p>
 ---

 ## Rules to define Variables